ethanlynn/calcium/README.md

 - Any data source used must be publicly available on the internet and licensed appropriately
 - Directives should generally be applicable to a wide audience of developers (very niche use cases will be rejected)
 - The interface for building adapters is unstable.
 I would like to pilot a few good use cases and define the appropriate constraints before creating many specialized adapters.

+## Roadmap

+Below is an incomplete roadmap of ideas I may or may not end up incorporating.
+This list may change.

+- [x] Search by tab title, URL
+- [x] Search by tab page content
+- [ ] Search by bookmarks
+- [ ] Search by browser history
+- [ ] Create a more hackable architecture
+  - [ ] Release calcium as an NPM package that can bundle itself into an extension given a config containing a set of plugins
+    - [ ] Extension build process `calcium build` should bundle all plugins into a directory that can be loaded as an unpacked extension
+    - [ ] Users should be able to define their profile with config and plugins in `calcium.profile.js` or `calcium.profile.ts`
+      - [ ] theme
+      - [ ] plugins
+      - [ ] keybindings
+    - [ ] Plugin architecture should be well defined so that users can create their own plugins or install 3rd-party plugins from NPM
+    - [ ] Plugin architecture should support the notion of `$PATH`
+      - [ ] `$PATH` would work similar to shell environments, providing certain plugins only within the context of a given domain or URL
+    - [ ] Plugins should be isolated within a service worker to protect the user's privacy and prevent malicious plugins from gaining access to the browser's resources or data within other plugins
+    - [ ] Plugin architecture should support authentication into 3rd party APIs like Github
+- [ ] Establish a quality set of core themes and plugins for navigating to common developer resources and performing common development tasks
+  - [x] mdn
+  - [x] caniuse
+  - [ ] npm
+  - [ ] pip
+  - [ ] dockerhub